 - a.
-The Hearing Officer shall issue, and have the Rental Housing Committee or its designee mail a written decision to all parties within thirty (30) calendar days after the date the hearing record is closed, which decision is based on the hearing record, in accordance with Chapter 6, Section E.9. - b.
-The decision of the Hearing Officer shall be final unless a party files a timely appeal to the Rental Housing Committee in accordance with Chapter 6, Section H. - 2.
+The Hearing Officer shall issue, and have mailed, a written decision to all parties within thirty (30)sixty (60) calendar days after the date the hearing record is closed, which decision is based on the hearing record, in accordance with Chapter 5, Section E.9. - b.
+The decision of the Hearing Officer shall be final unless a party files a timely appeal to the Rental Housing Committee in accordance with Chapter 5, Section H. - 2.
 Decision Contents.
-The decision shall include findings of fact and conclusions of law which support the decision in addition to the information specified below.
+The decision shall include findings of fact and conclusions of law which support the decision, in addition to the information specified below.